4 Quick ways to check CPU temp accurately on Windows 11

 Quick note: If you expand the entry, you can view the temperature of each package, depending on the processor’s physical structure.
 In my case, I have an AMD Threadripper that includes eight cores on each package, so the application shows two packages.
 If you were using one of the latest Intel processors, you would notice one package and temperatures for the “P-Cores” and “E-Cores.”

-Regardless of the app you choose, once you complete the steps, you will have an idea of the current temperature of the processor while Windows 11 is loaded.
+Regardless of the app you choose, once you complete the steps, you will have an idea of the processor’s current temperature while Windows 11 is loaded.

 These are not the only applications.
 You may find many more, and some manufacturers have their own monitor utilities.
 For example, AMD has the Ryzen Master app, and Intel has the Intel Extreme Tuning Utility, which, while both apps offer different features, both include temperature information about the processor.